 A few weeks after the study group, a technical report describing the work of each group will be sent to the corresponding industrial partner.
 It will contain the main results achieved on the ESGI as well as other suggestions for further developments.

-More information on the European Study Groups with Industry can be found at International Study Groups and European Consortium for Mathematics in Industry.
+More information on the European Study Groups with Industry can be found at European Consortium for Mathematics in Industry.
 The community represented by the Portuguese Network of Mathematics for Industry and Innovation (PT-MATHS-IN) has a long tradition on organizing ESGI.
 A list of the previous Portuguese ESGI is available at the PT-MATHS-IN website.